 Most manufacturing professionals are familiar with machining centers.
 You may have heard some people use terms like mills or milling machines interchangeably with the term machining centers.
 A machining center refers to a CNC machine that can perform the following functions including automated tool changes.

-CNC machining centers are available in multiple configurations, most notably horizontal machining centers (HMC) and vertical machining centers (VMC).
+CNC machining center is available in multiple configurations, most notably horizontal machining centers (HMC) and vertical machining centers (VMC).
 There are some significant differences between the two, but they share some similarities as well.
 Here are some of the key parts of machining centers:

 - Table: The milling table holds workpieces for the tools.
 CNC machines utilize automated tables that offer linear and transverse movement for a greater range of motion.